Ways to Avoid Credit Card Fraud

 Last Updated: July 25, 2017

 According to the Consumer Sentinel Network, U.S. Department of Justice report dated July of 2014, 10 percent of all Americans fell victim to some type of credit card fraud in 2013.
 The average amount reported on credit card fraud was $399 with a total worldwide amount of $5.55 Billion.
 Using counterfeit credit cards was the number one type of credit card fraud at 37 percent followed by lost or stolen credit cards at 23 percent.
 The state of Nevada had the highest incident of credit card fraud followed closely by Colorado and New Hampshire.

-A typical victim spends 44 hours recovering from credit card fraud/identity theft and an average of $500 repairing the damage to their credit reports.
-We urge you to pull your credit report, if you haven't done so in the last 6 months, to check for any fraudulent information.
+A typical victim spends 44 hours recovering from credit card fraud/identity theft and an average of $500 repairing the damage to their credit.
+We urge you to review your credit reports, if you haven't done so in the last 6 months, and check for any fraudulent information.
 In the meantime, we have some useful information for you on how to avoid credit card fraud and what to do if you are a victim of credit card fraud or identity theft.

 How to Avoid Credit Card Fraud

 With the high tech world we live in, your credit card information is always at risk for theft.
 Check out the following ways to keep it safe:

 - Keep Your Credit Cards Safe.
 This may seem a bit obvious but it is the number one way people can steal your identity.
 Keep your credit cards in a purse or wallet close to your body where it can't be easily snatched away.
 If you are planning to shop in a high traffic area or maybe out of town, only carry one or two of the credit or debit cards you'll be using - leave the others at home.

 - Shred Anything With Your Credit Card Number on It.
 Don't just toss your credit card billing statements in the trash - shred them first before throwing them away.
 Shred anything that has your credit card number on it before tossing it in the garbage.